 \section{Introduction}

-\IEEEPARstart{I}{n} recent years, we have witnessed a rapid development of pre-trained language models (PLMs).
-Plenty of PLMs, such as BERT \cite{BERT}, GPT \cite{GPT-1}, and T5 \cite{T5}, have been proposed.
-These models greatly improve the performance of multiple natural language processing (NLP) tasks like text generation \cite{li2022survey}, machine translation \cite{chronopoulou2021improving}, and natural language understanding \cite{NEURIPS2019_c20bb2d9}.
+\IEEEPARstart{I}{n} recent years, the rapid development of big data \cite{9094012,9720100,8444740} and high-speed computing has led to the emergence of pre-trained language models (PLMs).
+Plenty of PLMs, such as BERT \cite{BERT}, GPT \cite{GPT-1}, and T5 \cite{T5}, have been proposed, which greatly improve the performance of various natural language processing (NLP) tasks.
 Recently, researchers have found that scaling model size or data size can improve model capacities on downstream tasks.
-Therefore, they have engaged in increasing the parameter scale to investigate the scaling effect.
 Moreover, they found that when the parameter size exceeds a certain scale \cite{wei2022emergent}, these PLMs exhibit some surprising emergent abilities.
-Emergent abilities refer to the the abilities that are not present in small models but arise in large models \cite{wei2022emergent}, which are utilized to distinguish large language models (LLMs) from PLMs.
+Emergent abilities refer to the abilities that are not present in small models but arise in large models \cite{wei2022emergent}, which are utilized to distinguish large language models (LLMs) from PLMs.

-On November 30, 2022, a chatbot program named ChatGPT was released by OpenAI, which is developed based on the LLM GPT-3.5, and is capable of understanding and learning human language for conversation.
-By fine-tuning GPT using supervised learning and further optimizing the model using reinforcement learning from human feedback (RLHF), ChatGPT is able to engage in continuous conversation with humans based on chat context and even complete complex tasks such as translation, coding, and paper writing, showcasing its powerful emergent abilities \cite{wei2022emergent}.
-As a result, some researchers \cite{LAMA,MAMA,heinzerling-inui-2021-language} argue that LLMs can serve as parameterized knowledge bases to replace structured knowledge bases like knowledge graphs (KGs), which are difficult to construct.
+On November 30, 2022, a chatbot program named ChatGPT was released by OpenAI, which is developed based on the LLM GPT-3.5.
+By fine-tuning GPT with supervised learning and further optimizing the model using reinforcement learning from human feedback (RLHF), ChatGPT is capable of engaging in continuous conversation with humans based on chat context.
+It can even complete complex tasks such as coding and paper writing, showcasing its powerful emergent abilities \cite{wei2022emergent}.
+Consequently, some researchers \cite{LAMA,MAMA,heinzerling-inui-2021-language,bian2023chatgpt} explored whether LLMs can serve as parameterized knowledge bases to replace structured knowledge bases like knowledge graphs (KGs), as they also store a substantial amount of facts.